MediaBrowser/emby-web-plugins-soundeffects/README.md

 # package.json

 * name is your package name, and should have no spaces or special characters.
-This name is intended to be unique.
+This is a package name and is intended to be unique.
 Changing the name will cause the application to view it as a completely new package.
 * update displayName as desired.

 # plugins